Block majorization-minimization with diminishing radius for constrained nonsmooth nonconvex optimization: Applications of the main result

-BCD is a popular approach for both NMF and NTF problems \cite{kim2014algorithms}.
-Namely, when we apply BCD \eqref{eq:BCD_factor_update} for \eqref{eq:NTF}, each block update is a quadratic problem under nonnegativity (convex) constraint.
-Hence in this case BCD takes the form of \textit{alternating least squares} (ALS) for minimizing Frobenius reconstruction error as in \eqref{eq:NMF} and \eqref{eq:NTF}.
-For NMF, ALS (or vanila BCD in \eqref{eq:BCD_factor_update}) is known to converge to stationary points \cite{grippo2000convergence}.
-On the other hand, for NTF with $m\ge 2$ modes, global convergence to stationary points of ALS is not guaranteed in general \cite{kolda2009tensor}.
-As a corollary of our main result (Theorem \ref{thm:nonconvex_function}), we show that ALS with diminishing radius always converge to the stationary points of the objective function in \eqref{eq:NTF}.
-The following result follows immediately from Theorem \ref{thm:nonconvex_function} by noting that the objective function of NTF in \eqref{eq:NTF} is convex in each block.
+The constrained tensor factorization problem \eqref{eq:NTF} falls under the framework of BCD in \eqref{eq:BCD_factor_update}, since the objective function $F$ in \eqref{eq:NTF} is convex in each loading matrix $U^{(i)}$ for $i=1,\dots, m$.
+Indeed, BCD is a popular approach for both NMF and NTF problems \cite{kim2014algorithms}.
+Namely, when we apply BCD \eqref{eq:BCD_factor_update} for \eqref{eq:NTF}, each block update amounts to solving a quadratic problem under convex constraint.
+BCD for \eqref{eq:NTF} is known as the form of \textit{alternating least squares} (ALS), \commHL{which can be implemented by using a few steps of projected gradient descent for solving each subproblem.} For NMF, ALS (or vanilla BCD in \eqref{eq:BCD_factor_update}) is known to converge to stationary points \cite{grippo2000convergence}.
+However, for NTF with $m\ge 3$ modes, global convergence to stationary points of ALS is not guaranteed in general \cite{kolda2009tensor} and requires some additional regularity conditions \cite{bertsekas1997nonlinear, grippo2000convergence}.
+Using our general framework of BMM-DR, we propose the following iterative algorithms for constrained tensor factorization: For each $n\ge 1$ and $i=1,\dots,m$,